linode/docs/docs/web-servers/lemp/how-to-install-the-lemp-stack-on-debian-10/index.md

 quit
 {{< /highlight >}}

 5. Use the *[mysql_secure_installation](https://mariadb.com/kb/en/library/mysql_secure_installation/)* tool to configure additional security options.
-This tool will ask if you want to set a new password for the MySQL root user, but you can skip that step:
+This tool will ask if you want to set a new password for the MariaDB root user, but you can skip that step:

         sudo mysql_secure_installation